fxu1024/fxu1024.github.io/docs/ds/cdwquotamgmt.md

 ![](../../assets/images/ds/cdwquota27.png)

 - `ecstest-c51569f2-log-router` and `warehouse-ecstest` are the new namespaces added by the activation environment step.
-    - The pool `root.default.medium.ecscloud-8f2820fc-log-router` consumed 4 cores, 2GB memory.
+    - The pool `root.default.low.ecscloud-8f2820fc-log-router` consumed 4 cores, 2GB memory.
-    - The pool `root.default.medium.warehouse-ecscloud`consumed 7 cores, 18GB memory.
+    - The pool `root.default.low.warehouse-ecscloud`consumed 7 cores, 18GB memory.

 - From the Yunikorn UI, the resource pool `root.default.low` allocated 0 CPUs and 0 Memorys.